openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage_volume_backups.rst

 *MOUNT_OPTIONS* is a comma-separated string of NFS mount options as detailed in the NFS man page.

-There are several other options whose default values may be overriden as appropriate for your environment:
+There are several other options whose default values may be overridden as appropriate for your environment:

 .. code-block:: ini